Encrypted DNSs: pros and cons

 Moreover, hackers have also evolved in this regard, developing attacks that specifically target DoH protocol-based queries, such as the attack in late July 2020 by the Iranian group Oilrig, which used the DoH protocol to handle, exfiltrate, and move data.

->> FlashStart’s CloudBox allows you to install internal DoH resolvers, avoiding the security problems associated with encrypted DNSs → Try it now
+>> FlashStart’s CloudBox allows you to install internal DoH resolvers, avoiding the security problems associated with encrypted DNSs → Request a quotation or try it now

 7. FlashStart tools: internet filter and CloudBOX